Category: ASA

 17t.
 Plangger’s Furniture, Benton Harbor, MI (0-2)

 17t.
-Up To Date Printing, Millington, MI (0-2)
+Up to Date Printing, Millington, MI (0-2)

 17t.
 Winterset A’s, Winterset, IA (0-2)